 When you encourage transparency and information sharing at every company level, it becomes easier to set goals.
-As a result, it is easy to get everyone on board the company’s plan.
+As a result, getting everyone on board the company’s plan is easy.
 In addition, since employees are free to contribute to the company’s growth, they are less likely to cut corners.

 Traditionally, decisions spring from up and trickle down through the different layers of management.
 In addition, this type of hierarchy limits information sharing and allows for only horizontal mobility.
-Furthermore, a flatter model makes cross-training easier and desirable for employees.
-Lastly, flatness hierarchy in the leadership structure of a company makes it easy to build consensus.
+Furthermore, a flatter model makes cross-training easier and more desirable for employees.
+Lastly, flatness hierarchy in a company’s leadership structure makes it easy to build consensus.

-In a study done by Tiny Pulse, employees stated that company transparency was the number one reason to determine their happiness at work.
+In a study by Tiny Pulse, employees stated that company transparency was the number one factor determining their happiness at work.

 What is transparency in AI?